myaooooo98/React-Quizzical/README.md

 # React-Quizzical
-This is a react project based on 'Learn React' course in Scrimba.
+This is a React project based on the 'Learn React' course in Scrimba.

+It's an application consisting of 5 quizzes.